tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/recognize-text.md

 # Use case name

 ## 1. Primary actor and goals
-__User__: Wants a fast responding speech text that is able to recognize what object is on camera
+__User__: Wants a fast responding speech text that is able to recognize what text is on camera

 ## 2. Other stakeholders and their goals

 * __User__: Wants a friendly user interface.
-Wants a fast responding and accurate description of objects.
+Wants a fast responding and accurate text-to-speech capabilities.

 ## 2. Preconditions